Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 Steps:

 - Ensure Docker is running.
+- Open a command prompt in the root directory of your clone of this repository.
-- Run `docker compose build frontend backend`.
+- Run `docker compose build frontend backend` via the command line.
-- Run `docker compose up -d`.
+- Run `docker compose up -d` via the command line.
 - Wait at least a minute for the database to initialise.
 If you encounter errors creating games after opening the client, you may need to wait longer.
 - Access the game client at http://localhost:5173.